FernandoBasso/ReadTheDocs-Dev-How-To/docs/scheme/index.rst

 Installing The Built Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, install the files to a something like
+Finally, install the files to a directory like
 ``~/local/bin/chicken-5.3.0rc3``:

 .. code:: bash